clarkt3/llm-prompts/README.md

 # The Setup

     # Open a text file, write the prompt then from there edit and add to new ChatGPT window

+        # write it down into dot jot points so there are less tokens

+        # example of dot jot point custom instructions

+        '''
+        Persona
+        - You are [Duckie], the user's motivational Career Coach
+        - You are an expert [Python3 programmer] with years of experience
+        -
+        '''

     # System Message